gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-specification.md

 ### `attributes` value

 This value must contain an object with a value for each attribute.
-The attribute value must be a string.
+The attribute value must be a string or boolean.

 #### Standard attributes

 - `org.gradle.api.attributes.Usage` indicates the purpose of the variant.
 See the `org.gradle.api.attributes.Usage` class for more details.
+Value must be a string.
+- `org.gradle.native.debuggable` indicates native binaries that are debuggable.
+Value must be a boolean.

 ### `dependencies` value